Medicaid Planning

 Medicaid was created to provide medical assistance to low-income individuals, people with disabilities, and seniors who need help with long-term care expenses.
 Many people believe they will only qualify after losing their homes and other valuable assets first.
 But it is possible to meet eligibility requirements by restructuring financial assets instead.
 To do this, Medicaid planning is critical.

-Early planning will enable you to keep your home or preserve it for your family while meeting the qualifications for Medicaid coverage.
+Being Proactive Means Starting Early Early planning will enable you to keep your home or preserve it for your family while meeting the qualifications for Medicaid coverage.
 Estate planning attorneys at Burr Law help you make sense of Colorado’s Medicaid program to help pay for future care.
 We use legal tools to shelter countable assets and preserve them for you and your family.

 Tools we may use to create your Medicaid plan include:

-– Irrevocable trusts – Property placed in an irrevocable trust is legally excluded from your countable assets when determining Medicaid eligibility.
+Irrevocable trusts –Property placed in an irrevocable trust is legally excluded from your countable assets when determining Medicaid eligibility.
 A specialized trust used for Medicaid qualification is called a Medicaid Asset Protection Trust (MAPT).

-– Revocable trusts – While a revocable trust (also called a “living trust” won’t provide asset protection for Medicaid purposes, it is often part of a complete estate plan to ensure proper handling of your assets during and after your lifetime.
+Revocable trusts – While a revocable trust (also called a “living trust”) won’t provide asset protection for Medicaid purposes, it is often part of a complete estate plan to ensure proper handling of your assets during and after your lifetime.

 Burr Law combines legal strategies to rearrange your finances and shelter significant assets to meet the Colorado Medicaid look-back period.
 It requires planning at least five years before any potential need for long-term care.
 The state of Colorado will check to see how assets were transferred or gifted during that period.
 With experienced attorneys, you can avoid accidental disqualification and preserve more of your estate for you and your family members.